-Concurrently with the acquisition of the Kathleen Valley Project the Company concluded a £3.5m fund raising (before costs) by issuing 145,833,329 new ordinary shares ("Investor Shares") at 2.4p each.
+During the year the Company concluded a £908,000 fund raising (before costs) by issuing 30,266,651 new ordinary shares ("Investor Shares") at 3p each.
 The shares carry equal voting rights and rank pari passu for the distribution of dividends and repayment of capital.
-The Investor Shares each come with a 5-year warrant attached which has an exercise price of 4.8p.
+Investors in the Placing will also receive one three-year warrant per Placing Share to subscribe for one new ordinary share at a cost of 4.8p per share.
+The Company will also issue 524,000 broker warrants that are exercisable at 3p for a period of 3 years.
+The issue of the Investor Warrants and Broker Warrants is conditional on shareholder approval to increase the Company's share authorities.